charlesmchen/WeView2/FAQ.md

 For other views the behavior is more complicated.

 As of iOS 6, UIViews have an [UIView intrinsicContentSize] method that is used by iOS's built-in Auto Layout.
-This method is _NOT_ used by WeView2.
+This method is _NOT_ used by WeView.

 ## Sub-pixel alignment.

 Sub-pixel alignment is not supported.
 Many UIViews (such as UILabel) can look blurry when they are not pixel aligned.
-WeView2 layouts go one step further and always point-align views, so that views will lay out in a consistent way on Retina and non-Retina devices.
+WeView layouts go one step further and always point-align views, so that views will lay out in a consistent way on Retina and non-Retina devices.

 Details